On this page I have collated all of the best travel resources, products and websites that I personally use during my travels.

-Including my secret on how to save $$$ on flights & accommodation and how to make memorable experiences without breaking the bank.
+Including my secret on how I save $$$ on flights & accommodation and how to have memorable experiences without breaking the bank.

-- For accommodation, my all time favorite has got to be Booking.com.
+- For hotels, my all time favorite has got to be Booking.com.

 - I have used this website for years to book good quality and reasonably priced hotels and accommodation all over the world.

 - One of my best deals ever was a stunning hotel in Bangkok for just $22 a night (it was super modern and stylish).
 They even dropped me off at the airport for free.